Characters found in BanG Dream!.

 - Darker and Edgier: About as dark as you can actually get in this franchise.
 The band members are college students and they're dealing with a bit more heavier issues such as trying to save a family business or finding a new dream after the original one doesn't pan out.

-- The One Guy: A group example; of the seven bands that are part of the series, they're the only one to comprise male members.
+- The One Guy: A group example; of the seven bands that are part of the franchise, they're the only one to comprise male members so far.

 The lead vocalist of Argonavis.
 He's a first year law student who dreamed of performing, but was too meek to actually do so.
 He was discovered by Yuuto while singing alone in a karaoke room.

 The guitarist of Argonavis.
 Though he is studying literature, he yearns to pursue his passion in music and be part of a successful band.

 - "Well Done, Son!"
 Guy: He's stuck in the shadow of his successful older brothers and decided to form Argonavis to prove himself to his family.

 The bassist of Argonavis.
 He is also a literature student and tries to be realistic about the band's potential in contrast to Yuuto's positivity.
 His brother was also in a band and was the one who taught him how to play.

 - Contrasting Sequel Main Character: To Rimi.
 While the two of them learned to play bass from their older siblings in bands, Rimi adores her older sister while Wataru has his older brother on the top of his dislike column.

 The drummer of Argonavis.
 He is a first year business student looking for a way to rebuild his family's dairy farm, which is sunk in debt.
 He ends up joining Argonavis in order to earn money.

 The keyboardist of Argonavis.
 He is a political economy student who originally wanted to be a baseball player.
 He was unfortunately injured before the high school national tournament and was forced to give up on that dream.